Skip to content

 Shutdown windows.
 The available outage time is usually fixed by production, not by the project.
 Planning works backward from the window: what can be proven off-line beforehand, what must happen during the outage, and what can be completed afterward with the line running.

 Documentation condition.
 The cleaner the input documentation, the faster and cheaper the upgrade.
 Current electrical drawings, PLC program backups with version history, I/O lists that match the field, and a written record of known faults are the ideal inputs.
-Sites that cannot provide these should budget time at the start of the project to recover them, because that recovery is real work that has to happen somewhere.
+Sites that cannot provide these should budget time at the start of the project to recover them; that recovery is real work.

 Spares through the transition.
 During a phased upgrade the site temporarily holds two platforms, so the spares plan has to cover the legacy hardware still in service and the new standard at the same time, with a defined retirement date for the old holdings.
-The longer-term aim is standardisation: when every line eventually runs the same controller family, I/O range, and drive platform, the shared spares pool shrinks and the depth of in-house knowledge grows.
-Standardising the platform is one of the clearest ongoing benefits of a planned upgrade, and it is worth letting it influence the platform choice from the start.
+The longer-term aim is standardisation: when every line runs the same controller family, I/O range and drive platform, the shared spares pool shrinks and the depth of in-house knowledge grows, which is worth letting influence the platform choice from the start.

 Support arrangements.
 Settle who holds the program backups, who can attend a breakdown, and what the recovery path is before the first cutover.
 Post-start support should be locked in before the outage begins, not arranged after a problem appears.
 Metromotion Controls provides this cover through ongoing support once a line is migrated.